static-frame/arraykit/doc/articles/dta.md

 The `delimited_to_arrays` function takes an iterable of strings (which might be an iterator of lines from a file) and extracts fields from that string based on a delimiter.
 Fields are accumulated into "lines" of contiguous Unicode byte data; lines can accumulate fields by row (axis 0) or by column (axis 1).
 As lines accumulate fields, types are optionally evaluated based on a heuristic, content- and count-based evaluation.
 After a single pass of reading the file, all lines are loaded and (optionally per line) types have been evaluated.

 After loading, each line is converted to an array.
 For each line, an empty array of appropriate size can be created.
 For most types (bool, ints, float, Unicode, bytes), byte data is directly translated into C types that are assigned into the array's buffer.
-For a few types (datetime64, complex), byte arrays are created, and then a NumPy cast is used to deliver the desired type
+For a few types (datetime64, complex), byte arrays are created, and then a NumPy cast is used to deliver the desired type; this is a stopgap approach until implementation of direct value converters.

 The CPython interface to `delimited_to_arrays` is given below: